 Just in front of Piazza Tasso you will find steps leading down to an attractive port area called Marina Piccola.
 Here the restaurants are excellent and this is where you get the hydrofoils to Capri, Ischia and Naples.
 Orange buses in Piazza Tasso will take you down if you do not want to walk.
 This is also where you get the boat to go on the organised boat trip in the evening and cruise along the coast drinking aperitifs and watching the sun go down for 2 hours.
 A real magical experience to see Sorrento from the sea in the evening.
 Only 12 passengers on board.

 If you can, take one of those orange buses or go on the walking tour to the other nearby port Marina Grande.
 It is even more picturesque than Marina piccola with definitely the best restaurants overlooking the sea where you can see in the distance Vesuvius in the bay of Naples.
+We had a walk around Marina Grande.

 The harbour is the typical fishing village we all dream of seeing in Italy and the food is delicious.
+Many films have been shot in this area.

 Shopping in Via San Cesareo